thomasgillanscott/oneconsultation-docs/clients.md

 ---
-**Microsoft Teams** : Support for Microsoft Teams is in preview, with various different deployment options available.
-Please talk to us for more information or if you would like to use Microsoft Teams with OneConsultation.

 ## Client Support

 **Desktop Clients** : OneConsultation works with all Skype for Business and Lync client versions, including those for Mac..

-**Mobile Clients** : [testing in progress. please check back later.]

 ## Hardware Requirements